SQream/sqream_docs/data_ingestion/orc.rst

 Inserting Data from an ORC File
 **********************

-This guide covers inserting data from ORC files into SQream DB using :ref:`FOREIGN TABLE<external_tables>`.
+This guide covers inserting data from ORC files into SQream DB using :ref:`FOREIGN TABLE<foreign_tables>`.

 1. Prepare the files